 In our fast-paced world of work, making business decisions could mean the difference between success and failure, no matter what function you play in your company.

-Making big or small choices, or running processes, that are based on either solid research and data is becoming more and more expected of existing employees and those being hired.
+Making big or small choices or running processes based on solid research and data is becoming more and more expected of employees.
 Why?
 Being able to interpret information to produce a well-researched outcome demonstrates that you have considered the factors that could risk failure.
-You only offer proven and backed methods, and you can pre-empt any challenges and manage expectations with the solutions being put forward.
-Having research behind you will also give you confidence in your decisions and choices, rather than feeling like it could go either way.